Wright Farms

 Tell us a little about yourself.

 I am a fifth-generation farmer on both sides of my family tree.
-I live in wester Marion County with my wife, Erin, and four kids, Levi, Nathan, Abigail, and Elisabeth.
+I live in western Marion County with my wife, Erin, and four kids, Levi, Nathan, Abigail and Elisabeth.
 I love watching my kids compete in sports and play music.

 Tell us a little about your farm.